MerkulovDaniil/hse24/homework.md

     \end{split}
     $$

-1. Give an explicit solution to the following LP.
+1. [10 points] Give an explicit solution to the following LP.

     $$
     \begin{split}